Essex County NJ Expungement Attorney

 Often, one misstep can cause long-term repercussions that you never intended nor anticipated.
 For instance, if you were convicted of a crime earlier in your life, it can feel as though the record of that one moment follows you around for decades, into conference rooms, job interviews, school applications, and even volunteer opportunities.
 In fact, even if you were arrested and the charges were subsequently dismissed, the record of that arrest lingers and will appear on a criminal background check.
 Fortunately, New Jersey provides a one-time opportunity to start fresh through the expungement process.
 Although there are specific requirements that must be met to qualify and the steps involved can be extensive, a knowledgeable attorney can execute the vast majority of these steps on your behalf to ensure that you are in a position to achieve your desired outcome.

-Roy W. Breslow has performed countless expungements during his over 40-year career as an attorney in New Jersey, assisting thousands of his clients in erasing their criminal records and moving on with their lives unimpeded by the past.
-He handles every step of the expungement process and will keep you abreast of the current status, answering all of your questions and ensuring that you are thoroughly informed from the moment that you expungement is submitted to the moment he receives your executed expungement order from the Superior Court.
-To speak with Mr. Breslow about your eligibility for an expungement in New Jersey, contact his offices today.
+Breslow Law Offices have performed countless expungements, assisting thousands of their clients in erasing their criminal records and moving on with their lives unimpeded by the past.
+They handle every step of the expungement process and will keep you abreast of the current status, answering all of your questions and ensuring that you are thoroughly informed from the moment that you expungement is submitted to the moment he receives your executed expungement order from the Superior Court.
+To speak with an attorney at Breslow Law Offices about your eligibility for an expungement in New Jersey, contact their offices today.

 Expungements in New Jersey: An Overview